miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Improved rain and inspection effects and restored many particles.
 +Added missing steam to clinic, Ocean House, Vesuvius and Hollywood.
 +Included eye replacer, bloodlines logo and added blood to beheading.
-Fixed frozen hunter, Gangrel warform and crouch on character sheet.
++Fixed Gangrel warform, crouch and frozen hunters on character sheet.
 Corrected and added landmark names and icons of bus and sewer maps.
 Swapped location labels of the missing sewer map with worldmap ones.
 Added missing fangs to some vampires and fixed beast form model bug.